cwchentw/lightweight-cms/README.md

 ## Notes for PHP Developers

 The website generator doesn't merely work as pseudo static websites.
-Instead, you may add more PHP scripts to *wwwroot* as needed.
-Furthermore, your scripts can share partials in *partials* with other web pages, reducing repeated code.
+Instead, you may add more PHP scripts to *www* as needed.
+Furthermore, your scripts can share partials scripts in *partials* with other web pages, reducing repeated code.

 ## See Also